-A complete bibliographic reference to the history of the United States and Canada from prehistory to the present.
+America: History & Life (1964-) - a complete bibliographic reference to the history of the United States and Canada from prehistory to the present.
 Published since 1964, the database comprises almost 400,000 bibliographic entries.
-Learn more about this database

-includes The Atlanta Constitution, Boston Globe, Chicago Tribune, Hartford Courant, Los Angeles Times, The New York Times, San Francisco Chronicle, St. Louis Post-Dispatch, The Wall Street Journal, and The Washington Post
+Historical American Newspapers Includes The Atlanta Constitution, Boston Globe, Chicago Tribune, Hartford Courant, Los Angeles Times, The New York Times, San Francisco Chronicle, St. Louis Post-Dispatch, The Wall Street Journal, and The Washington Post.

 Other Ethnic, Denominational, and Amateur Newspapers